 There are currently 125 artists of all ages, making art at Creativity Explored studios.
-Some artists have been institutionalized or suffered social isolation while others wereraised in happy homes; some artists speak English; others Spanish,Thai, Cantonese, Farsi, and American Sign Language; still others do not speak at all and work with watercolors, acrylics, clay, textilesand other materials to express themselves.To see and support the work of Creativity Explored's artists such as: Gordon Chin (check out his fantastic piece titled "Donuts”), Camille Holvoet, who painted our created our Lotus A framed sign out side, Cherlye Rutledge, and Antonio Benjamin, click on www.store.creativityexplored.org.
+Some artists have been institutionalized or suffered social isolation while others were raised in happy homes; some artists speak English; others Spanish,Thai, Cantonese, Farsi, and American Sign Language; still others do not speak at all and work with watercolors, acrylics, clay, textiles and other materials to express themselves.To see and support the work of Creativity Explored's artists such as: Gordon Chin (check out his fantastic piece titled "Donuts”), Camille Holvoet, who painted our created our first Lotus A framed sign, Cherlye Rutledge, and Antonio Benjamin, visit their online store.
 For those of you in San Francisco, stop by and tour the center located in the loving, lively Mission District at 3245 16th Street.
-Or better yet, find out how to donate your time, art supplies, or funds to Creativity Explored by clicking on www.creativityexplored.org/donate.
+Or better yet, find out how to donate your time, art supplies, or funds to Creativity Explored by donating here.

-Don't miss all upcoming exhibitions and events they may just inspire you to fully embody the divine artist that you already are!
+Don't miss all upcoming exhibitions and events, including Imaginate Saturdays from 1-4 where you can participate in the power of creativity they may just inspire you to fully embody the divine artist that you already are!

 Anahata, the heart chakra, governs compassion and limitless love for self and others.
 Svadisthana chakra, located at the sacrum, awakens the spirit of creative impulse.
 When balanced and enlivened through yoga, we can use the energy of these chakras and others to live more compassionate, creative, and conscious lives that benefit us as well as the people around us, including the artists and staff of Creativity Explored.
 So Move, Chant, Breathe, Sit and remember, Love and Art Saves the Day!